Cody Ponce

-Cody Joe Ponce (born April 25, 1994) is an American professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
-He played for the Pittsburgh Pirates of Major League Baseball (MLB).
+Cody Joe Ponce (born April 25, 1994) is an American professional baseball pitcher for the Hanwha Eagles of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters and Tohoku Rakuten Golden Eagles.
 He played college baseball for the Cal Poly Pomona Broncos.
-Ponce made his MLB debut in 2020.

 Amateur career

 Ponce graduated from Damien High School in La Verne, California.
 He enrolled at California State Polytechnic University, Pomona, to play college baseball for the Cal Poly Pomona Broncos.
 In 2014, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and was named a league all-star.

 Professional career

 Milwaukee Brewers

-The Milwaukee Brewers selected Ponce in the second round, with the 55th overall selection of the 2015 Major League Baseball (MLB) draft.
+The Milwaukee Brewers selected Ponce in the second round, with the 55th overall selection, of the 2015 Major League Baseball (MLB) draft.
 Ponce signed with the Brewers, receiving a $1,108,000 signing bonus, the full slot value assigned to the pick.
 He reported to the Helena Brewers of the Rookie-level Pioneer League to make his professional debut.
-The Brewers then promoted Ponce to the Wisconsin Timber Rattlers of the Class A Midwest League.
+The Brewers then promoted Ponce to the Wisconsin Timber Rattlers of the Single-A Midwest League.
 He posted a combined 2–1 record with a 2.29 ERA over 14 games (nine starts) between both clubs.

-Ponce began the 2016 season on the disabled list with the Brevard County Manatees of the Class A-Advanced Florida State League, and made his first appearance for Brevard County in June.
+Ponce began the 2016 season on the disabled list with the Brevard County Manatees of the High-A Florida State League, and made his first appearance for Brevard County in June.
 He pitched to a 2–8 record with a 5.25 ERA in 17 starts for Brevard County.

-In 2017, Ponce played for both the Carolina Mudcats of the Class A-Advanced Carolina League, and the Biloxi Shuckers of the Class AA Southern League, posted a combined 10–9 record with a 3.14 ERA over 25 starts.
+In 2017, Ponce played for both the Carolina Mudcats of the High-A Carolina League, and the Biloxi Shuckers of the Double-A Southern League, posted a combined 10–9 record with a 3.14 ERA over 25 starts.
 He spent the 2018 season with Biloxi, going 7–6 with a 4.36 ERA in 29 games (11 starts).
 In 2019, he returned to Biloxi to begin the season.